wp-plugins/zedity/readme.txt

 An innovative editor to create your posts and pages super easily, with unprecedented design freedom and possibilities, in a fraction of the time!

 == Description ==
 Zedity is a revolutionary visual editor to create your posts and pages as naturally as sketching on a piece of paper!
-With absolutely no coding skill required, you can now create content super easily, with total flexibility and unprecedented possibilities!
+With absolutely no coding skill required, you can now create content super easily, with unprecedented possibilities and all the flexibility you want!

 [youtube https://www.youtube.com/watch?v=8Ws7OzSdDhs]